yvki/datawarehouse/README.md

 ### Other Notes

+1. Order of SQL: `Create > insert > Select`.

-1. This project has no association to Classic Cars Pte Ltd in real life.
+2. This project has no association to Classic Cars Pte Ltd in real life.